plishman/Catholic-Lectionary-on-ESP8266/README.md

 <h3>Debug Output</h3>
 <p>
 In order to maximize available pins on the ESP8266, the TX and RX pins are used as an I2C bus to control the DS3231 clock chip.
-So, to retain the ability to output backchannel debug text therefore an additional program is provided which can be compiled and uploaded to a separate 3.3v Arduino Leonardo, which can then be attached to the ESP8266 by connecting TX to SDA and RX to SCL, and enabling debug output through the web page served from the ESP8266 to configure the Lectionary and Bible translation to be used.
-(Provide the argument "?debug=1" to the url to which the initial config page is submitted).
+So, to retain the ability to output backchannel debug text therefore an additional program is provided which can be compiled and uploaded to a separate 3.3v Arduino Leonardo, which can then be attached to the ESP8266 by connecting TX to SDA and RX to SCL.
+Debug output can then be enabled using ?debug=1 as one of the parameters to the setconf webpage served by the lectionary, eg. http://lectionary.local/setconf.htm?debug=1.
 </p>

 <h3>Hardware</h3>